🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-quotàre : to quote
+quotare : to quote

 quo||re : (accento grave)

-Indicative mood (Indicativo) of the verb quotàre
+indicativo quotare.
+Indicative mood of the verb quotare

 Tempo semplice